Skip to main content

 info

-Many of the parameters used in render are ones we will animate (i.e. icon.moveProgress, icon.selectionProgress, ``indicatorCenter, dropletYAboveIndicator, etc.).
-Therefore, animation can simply trigger renders to ensure the TabStrip` always reflects the changes on every tick.
+Many of the parameters used in render are ones we will animate (i.e. icon.moveProgress, icon.selectionProgress, indicatorCenter, dropletYAboveIndicator, etc.).
+Therefore, animation can simply trigger renders to ensure the TabStrip always reflects the changes on every tick.

 Triggering The Animation

-This component has a complex set of animation that will trigger in a specific sequence to achieve the final look.
+This component has a complex set of animations that will trigger in a specific sequence to achieve the final look.
 We will use an injected Animator names animate to perform all animations.
 And we will tie animations to click events that select a new item.

 The first thing we'll do is track the selectedItem as an observable property so we can trigger animations when it changes: